vidhi-kumar/playgroundAPI/README.md

 ![pexels-pixabay-248547](https://github.com/vidhi-kumar/playgroundAPI/assets/55309127/b9359bbd-cf88-4e52-bf25-eef6e5e12526)

 Welcome to the Playground APIs repository!
-This project provides a set of authenticated FastAPIs for testing and experimenting with various features.
+This project provides a set of authenticated APIs for testing and experimenting with various features.<br>
+Each registered user receives an isolated dashboard to manage their inventory.
-The APIs are connected to relational database and containerized, allowing easy deployment and testing locally.
+The APIs are connected to relational database and containerized, allowing easy deployment and testing locally.<br>
 The project is designed to be flexible, with mounted volumes for making changes and a convenient script for interacting with the APIs.

 ## Getting Started